-- Anti-inflammatory medications to reduce swelling and pain, and analgesics to relieve pain.
-Most pain can be treated with nonprescription medications, but if pain is severe or persistent, your doctor may recommend prescription medications.
+- Anti-inflammatory medications to reduce swelling and pain and analgesics to relieve pain.
+Most pain can be treated with nonprescription medications, but if the pain is severe or persistent, your doctor may recommend prescription medications.

 - Epidural injections of cortisone may be prescribed to help reduce swelling.
 This treatment is not recommended repeatedly and usually provides only temporary pain relief.

 - Physical therapy and/or prescribed exercises may help stabilize your spine, build your endurance and increase your flexibility.
 Therapy may help you resume your normal lifestyle and activities.
 Yoga may be effective for some people in helping to manage symptoms.